-NATRELLE® 133 Plus Tissue Expanders are intended for temporary subcutaneous or submuscular implantation and require periodic, incremental inflation with sterile saline for injection until the desired amount of tissue is developed.
+NATRELLE® 133S and NATRELLE® 133 Plus Tissue Expanders are intended for temporary subcutaneous or submuscular implantation and require periodic, incremental inflation with sterile saline for injection until the desired amount of tissue is developed.

-NATRELLE® 133 Plus Tissue Expanders are constructed from silicone elastomer and consist of an expansion envelope with a BIOCELL® textured surface, an orientation line, and a MAGNA-SITE® integrated injection site.
+NATRELLE® 133S and NATRELLE® 133 Plus Tissue Expanders are constructed from silicone elastomer and consist of an expansion envelope, an orientation line, and a MAGNA-SITE® integrated injection site.
 The expanders are available in a wide range of styles and sizes to meet diverse surgical needs.

-Each style/size is available both with and without suture tabs.
-The orientation line and suture tabs contain the colorant cobalt aluminate blue spinel at concentrations of 0.1% and 1%, respectively.
-Specific styles are described above, under NATRELLE® 133 Plus Tissue Expanders.
+NATRELLE® 133S Tissue Expanders are available with a smooth surface expansion envelope and feature a clear orientation line and suture tabs that contain the colorant cobalt aluminate blue spinel at a concentration of 1%.